abbyjshen/AOAI-Hack-Pack/logistics/preparation.md

-# Preparation
+# 3. Preparation

 Reference this page at: [aka.ms/AOAI-Hack-prep](https://aka.ms/AOAI-Hack-prep) <br></br>
 This is step 3 of 5 in [hack logistics](https://aka.ms/AOAI-Hack-logistics) <br></br>

-Preparation enables you to prepare your Azure Enviornment in time for the Hackathon.
-The steps to prepare the enviornment are:
+Preparation enables you to prepare your Azure Environment in time for the Hackathon.
+The steps to prepare the environment are:

 * [Identify the preparation owner](#identify-the-preparation-owner-from-the-partnercustomer)
 * [Define/ Create the Azure Subscription for the hackathon](#definecreate-the-azure-subscriptions-for-the-hackathon)